caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 # [datatools](https://caltechlibrary.github.io/datatools/)

-Working at the edges has lead us to develop two open source collections of tools.
+Working at the edges has lead us to develop three open source tools projects.
 The first is _datatools_.

 The goal of _datatools_ is to ease working with CSV, XLSX Workbooks and JSON documents on the command line or in Bash scripts.
 These include